-4.1 SYNTHETIC DATA
+4.1 Synthetic Data

 We first validate our approach in the situation when the data generating process agrees with the assumptions of our models.
-For each task, we first sample the causal indicator variables $\mathbf{c}t^$ .
-The causal latent factors $\mathbf{z}c^$ are then sampled from a standard Gaussian prior.
-These are then linearly combined according to random weights $\mathbf{w}t^$ to produce observed targets y with a task-dependent noise corruption.
-Finally, the spurious variables $\mathbf{z}s^$ are generated via different weightings $\gamma_t^$ of the target y.
+For each task, we first sample the causal indicator variables \mathbf{c}t^ .
+The causal latent factors \mathbf{z}c^ are then sampled from a standard Gaussian prior.
+These are then linearly combined according to random weights \mathbf{w}t^ to produce observed targets y with a task-dependent noise corruption.
+Finally, the spurious variables \mathbf{z}s^ are generated via different weightings γ_t^ of the target y.
 This mirrors the causal data generating process described in Section 3.
-In Section 4.1.1, we generate observed data using random linear transformations of the ground-truth latent factors.
-In Section 4.1.2, we extend this to non-linear transformations parameterized by randomly initialized neural networks and demonstrate that our approach can be combined with the multi-task identifiability result up to linear transformations to recover permutations and scaling of the ground-truth.
-We also compare the learned causal indicator variables $\mathbf{c}t$ with the ground-truth $\mathbf{c}t^$ and the causal discovery results from the conditional independence test (Chen, 2021; Lu et al., 2022) performed on the latent factors $\mathbf{z}$ recovered by our model.
-Detailed synthetic data generating process can be found in Appendix E.
+For the linear case, we generate observed data using random linear transformations of the ground-truth latent factors.
+For the non-linear case, we extend this to non-linear transformations parameterized by randomly initialized neural networks and demonstrate that our approach can be combined with the multi-task identifiability result up to linear transformations to recover permutations and scaling of the ground-truth.
+The detailed experimental setup can be found in Appendix H.

-4.1.1 LINEAR CASE
+4.1.1 Linear Case

 We study the ability of our proposed multi-task linear causal model (MTLCM) to recover the latent factors up to permutations and scaling via the Mean Correlation Coefficient (MCC) as in Khemakhem et al. (2020a).
 The synthetic data is generated by sampling 200 tasks of 100 samples each.
-Each task varies in its causal indicator variables $c_t^$ , causal weights $w_t^$ , and spurious coefficients $\gamma_t^$ .
-We then transform the ground-truth latent factors $z^$ with a random invertible matrix $A$ shared across all tasks to obtain linearly identifiable representations h.
+Each task varies in its causal indicator variables \mathbf{c}t^ , causal weights \mathbf{w}t^ , and spurious coefficients γ_t^ .
+We then transform the ground-truth latent factors \mathbf{z}^ with a random invertible matrix \mathbf{A} shared across all tasks to obtain linearly identifiable representations \mathbf{h} .
 Identifiability in this setting is assessed by directly computing the MCC score between the representations obtained from our MTLCM and the ground-truth latent factors, which is referred to as strong MCC.
 Since the data is known to be linearly identifiable, we use linear likelihoods for the baselines.